felixrech/sysadmin-scripts/09_ldap/README.md

 ## Requirements

-- First of all, this script requires Python in version 3.7 or higher and the pip utility (or another way to install python packages):
+- First of all, this script requires Python in version 3.7 or higher and the pip utility (or another way to install python packages), as well as diceware for generating passphrases:

     ```bash
-    apt install python3.7 python3-pip
+    apt install python3.7 python3-pip diceware
     ```

 - Install the `unidecode` python package which is used to filter out Umlaute and the likes from last names when creating usernames: